 Minutes of the Annual Stockholders' Meeting.
 The Minutes of the ASM includes all information pertinent to the meeting and is promptly disclosed on the company website within the period mandated by the SEC.
-Minutes of the 2022 ASM were likewise posted on the company website within five (5) calendar days from the date of the ASM.
+In this respect, minutes of the 2022 ASM were posted on the company website within five (5) calendar days from the date of the ASM.

-ff) Annual and Quarterly Reports.
-The Bank's Annual, Quarterly and Current Reports are its primary disclosure mechanisms used to impart knowledge about the Bank to all its stakeholders in an informative, structured and cost-effective manner.
+(ee) Annual and Quarterly Reports.
+The Bank's Annual, Quarterly, and Current Reports are its primary disclosure mechanisms used to impart knowledge about the Bank to all its stakeholders in an informative, structured, and cost-effective manner.
 The Annual and Quarterly accountability reports effectively detail its performance during the period under review and put that performance in context of the objectives of the Bank, its strategies and future direction.
 The Current Reports similarly provide timely updates on significant corporate actions undertaken by the Bank.
-The Annual, Quarterly and Current Reports are regularly submitted to the SEC pursuant to Section 17 of the SRC, which also prescribes format and content.
-These Reports are also disclosed on the websites of the various exchanges where BPI capital market issues are traded and on the company's website.
+The Annual, Quarterly, and Current Reports are regularly submitted to the SEC pursuant to Section 17 of the SRC, which also prescribes format and content.
+These Reports are also disclosed on the websites of the various Exchanges, as previously mentioned.
 These may also be viewed at www.bpi.com.ph.